Muhammad-Awais-Tariq/Algorithm-Visualization/README.md

-# Maze Solver
+# Algorithm Visualizer

-A visual **Maze Solver** web app built with **Streamlit** that animates BFS, DFS, and A★ algorithms solving three different mazes in real time, with live performance comparisons.
+A visual **Algorithm Visualization** web app built with **Streamlit** that demonstrates how search algorithms explore and solve problems in real time through animated grid-based environments.

 ## Features

-- Interactive maze selection from three pre-built mazes
+- Interactive visualization of search algorithms on multiple environments
-- Visual step-by-step animation of the search exploration and final solution path
+- Real-time exploration visualization showing how algorithms traverse the state space
 - Three algorithm implementations — BFS, DFS, and A★
 - Per-run metrics — steps taken, time elapsed, and memory used
 - Side-by-side algorithm comparison table after running multiple solvers